Thasarathan/Java-Bridge/README.md

 ### <h3 id="positionSquareOff_api_autoscroll">PositionSquareOff:</h3>

-   The PositionSquareoff function square_off_position() helps the user to SqareOff existing position.
+   The PositionsApi class helps the user to Square Off existing position.
 Mostly used in day trading, in which user buy or sell a particular quantity of a stock and later in the day reverse the transaction to earn a profit.
-A user Covering his buy order with a sell order or a user covering his sell order with a buy order before market close for that particular day.

 #### Parameters: